Xprize launches Pandemic Alliance to accelerate coronavirus research

 Xprize, the nonprofit organization aiming to spark projects that solve “societal grand challenges,” today unveiled the Pandemic Alliance, a coalition dedicated to accelerating solutions that can be applied to COVID-19.
 As part of the launch, the Alliance — which includes the U.S. Department of Veterans Affairs, Ending Pandemics, Intel, Illumina, IEEE Standards Association, MIT Solve, C2 International, Cloudbreak Health, the Foundation Botnar, McGill University, Nvidia, the Patrick J. McGovern Foundation, PPE Coalition, and UCSD — is calling for data scientists, clinicians, and others to share their work using the newly launched Xprize COVID-19 portal.

-“Technology can play a role in helping us to address the world’s largest challenges,” said Stacey Shulman, chief innovation officer and VIP of Intel’s IoT Group.
+“Technology can play a role in helping us to address the world’s largest challenges,” said Stacey Shulman, chief innovation officer and VP of Intel’s IoT Group.
 “Intel is partnering with Xprize to enable the larger community to find creative and impactful solutions for this global pandemic.”

 Launch partner Anthem will provide vetted partners access to one of the largest certified and de-identified outbreak data sets, including years of longitudinal data for prior viral outbreaks (e.g., swine flu, avian flu, influenza).
 The hope is that it will contribute to a larger body of resources, asks, and collaborations — the Xprize Data Collaborative, a data platform to help prepare for viral threats — along three horizons, with the following initiatives under consideration: